Ernest E. Ward, Jr. DVM

 Justine Lee, DVM, Dip ACVECC

-Dr. Justine Lee is the Associate Director of Veterinary Services at Pet Poison Helpline, an animal poison control based out of Minneapolis.
-Dr. Lee obtained her veterinary degree from Cornell University, and completed her emergency fellowship and residency at the University of Pennsylvania.
-She is a Diplomate of the American College of Veterinary Emergency and Critical Care (DACVECC).
+Dr. Justine Lee is the CEO and founder of VETgirl, a subscription-based online podcast and webinar service offering RACE-approved veterinary continuing education (CE).
+Dr. Lee obtained her veterinary degree from Cornell University, her internship at Angell Animal Medical Center, and her emergency fellowship and residency at the University of Pennsylvania.
+She is a Diplomate of the American College of Veterinary Emergency and Critical Care (DACVECC) and a Diplomate of the American Board of Toxicology.
 Dr. Lee is the author of two humorous pet reference books entitled It's a Dog's Life... but It's Your Carpet and It's a Cat's World...
 You Just Live In It.
 Dr. Lee lectures throughout the world on emergency and critical care.

 Sidney W Ricketts, LVO, BSc, BVSc, Dip ECEIM, FRCPath, FRCVS RCVS, Recognized Specialist in Equine Stud Medicine

 Sidney qualified at the University of Bristol Veterinary School in 1971.
 He then interned in Equine Medicine and Surgery at the University of Pennsylvania on a Thouron Fellowship before joining Rossdale & Partners in Newmarket, where he is currently senior partner.
 He has been specifically interested in equine stud medicine and clinical pathology and is a Fellow of both the Royal College of Veterinary Surgeons and the Royal College of Pathologists.